 CNAM (“Calling NAMe”) is an outside telecom service that phone companies use to pair incoming numbers with names.
 Unlike phone numbers, CNAMs are not centralized databases.
 A carrier can choose from many different CNAMs.
 Each CNAM maintains its own private database on phone number/name pairs in the United States and abroad.

-How Many Characters Does a Caller ID Display?
+How Many Characters Does a Call ID Display?

 A caller ID outputs up to 15 ASCII characters to display a name, and a typical display name is 9 to 12 characters.
 The phone number is usually displayed as a ten-digit number.